eth-protocol-fellows/protocol-studies/docs/wiki/EL/besu.md

 #### Code directoy explanation

 ##### Modules
 +  It is a multi-module [gradle](https://gradle.org/) project.
-You can take a look to settings.gradle to see all modules :
+You can take a look to settings.gradle to see all modules:
     + Each module has its own build.gradle:
 		+ You can specify it's module name: `archiveBaseName`
 		+ You can specify it's dependencies but without versions.